-The biggest change in this plan is the addition of a "monitoring" category for schools with less than 50 students.
-According to the Alberta School Capital Manual, "If projections show low utilization and declining enrolment, they consider submitting rationale/evidence to support the need to keep the school operational over the next 15-20 years."
-This does not mean that these schools should be not maintained or closed; however, it does mean that the Division should monitor enrolment to ensure there is a sustainable long-range plan for these sites.
+According to the Alberta School Capital Manual, "If projections show low utilization and declining enrolment, then consider submitting rationale/evidence to support the need to keep the school operational over the next 15-20 years."
+This does not mean these schools should be not maintained or closed; however, it does mean that the Division should monitor enrolment to ensure there is a sustainable long-range plan for these sites.
 The removal of these sites contributes to the increased priority of other sites.
-It should also be noted that Fort McKay School was in the previous capital plan at priority 10.
-The school is not included in this plan as it is no longer active.

-Other changes in the priorities include an increase in priority for Calling Lake School, J.F.
-Dion, Father R. Perin and St. Theresa schools.
+Changes in the priorities include an increase in priority for Paddle Prairie, Elizabeth, and Grouard Northland schools.
 Factors that influence this increase in priority include: